jamessergeant/seqreg_tpp/README.md

 ```

 ## Other Images
-Various input parameter pairs can be provided to both ImagePair() and ImageRegistration().
+Various input parameter pairs can be provided to both ImagePair() and ImageRegistration(), see next section.
 ```
 image_pair = ImagePair();
 image_pair.set_images(image1,image2,relative_scale);